3dsimo/3dsimo_kit/FW/3DsimoKit_Freemode/README.md

 - see line 462
 - This will rotate the display and change the UP and DOWN buttons to fit the display reading direction.

-### Work in Progress
-- When using Up AND Down to switch between control modes: It can happen that you accidentally change the value due to single-button-presses.
-I will test it myself and if it is annoying I might try to prevent them.
-- There might be bugs. 🐞
+There might be bugs. 🐞